- London 020 7067 1500

 - Email clerks@25bedfordrow.com

-Chambers views prompt, regular and constructive assessment of pupillage not only as good practice but also as vital.
-On an informal basis, pupils are encouraged to continually monitor their progress by informal discussions with their Pupil Supervisors.
-In addition the Pupillage Committee meets all of the pupils on a regular basis so that any problems or complaints can be talked over and dealt with.
+On an informal basis, pupils are encouraged to continually monitor their progress by informal discussions with their Pupil Supervisors, co-pupils and junior members of Chambers.
+In addition, the Pupillage Committee meets all of the pupils on a regular basis so that any problems or issues can be discussed and addressed.

 On a formal basis, and in addition to the Bar Standards Board checklists, Chambers operates an in-house training and assessment procedure.